Alexey Kallima Russia, b. 1969

 Biography

-Kallima graduated from the Krasnodar College of Fine Arts.
-He represented Russia at the 46th and the 53rd Venice Biennale (1995, 2009).
-In 2006 he won the prize for Best Visual Art Work in the State Competition in Contemporary Arts INNOVATION, Moscow.
+He graduated from the Krasnodar College of Fine Arts.
+In Moscow, he founded the France gallery.
+In 2006, he won the prize for Best Visual Work in the Innovation competition, promoted by the NCCA (National Centre for Contemporary Arts) in Moscow.

-He has also participated in group exhibitions atthe Yerba Buena Center for the Arts, San Francisco, CA; The First Ukrainian Biennale of Modern Art, Kiev; Kandinsky Prize, Barcelona; Musée de Louvre, Paris; the 3rd Moscow Biennale of Contemporary Art, and others.
+He has also participated in numerous group exhibitions at venues such as the Yerba Buena Center for the Arts, San Francisco; the Ukrainian Biennale of Modern Art; Arts Santa Mònica, Barcelona; the Louvre Museum, Paris; the Moscow Biennale of Contemporary Art, the Venice Biennale, and others.
+His work is represented in collections in the United Kingdom, Ireland, and Russia, such as that of Anton Kozlov.

 Works